why-pay-grad-employees-in-cis-more/why-pay-grad-employees-in-cis-more.github.io/index.md

 *(TODO: Chris is providing visualizations here)*

-We also gathered data from specific peer institutions

-*(TODO: Abhishek is providing data here)*
+- We also gathered data from specific peer institutions which faculty members in our department have identified as representative peers.
+These include the University of California - Santa Cruz, which is close to the University of Oregon in rankings of computing departments; the University of Wisconsin - Madison, which has a similar cost of living as Eugene, is in a "state stingy with money" and is higher up in the rankings but within reach for UO to overtake; and the University of Washington, which has one of the highest ranked computing departments in the world and represents the most prestigious computing department in the US Pacific Northwest.

+- UC Santa Cruz pays their average computer science GE $24,400/year + healthcare
+- UW-Madison pays their average computer science GE  $25,000/year + healthcare
+- University of Washington pays their average computer science GE $27,000/year + healthcare

+Contrast this with the University of Oregon:

+Average pay (which is actually a little bit lower than the median pay, as reported in [background](#background)) at the University of Oregon in CIS is $17455.50/ year + healthcare.
+We recognize that healthcare is excellent at UO, and we pay for that excellence.
+But even if we add $2,000 worth to our compensation to account for above market healthcare, we're still only at $19,455/year.
+And even if we consider an additional $4,600 (which some administrators have indicated to be the true overpayment amount, which we strongly reject), we're still only at $22,055/year; some $2000 behind our peers.

 The claim of low pay compared to peers holds true even when considering the cost of health insurance provided by the GTFF.

+- To help us reason about the price of healthcare more directly, we considered a hypothetical where the university, instead of offering health insurance, gave each GE in CIS a stipend to buy their healthcare on the open market.
-- Health insurance paid by the university for the most typical graduate employee (i.e., single individual in their late 20s/early 30s) is comparable with plans offered on the open market (we found that a comparable zero-deductible plan for a single individual in their late 20s/early 30s living in Eugene offered through Kaiser Permanente + Healthcare.gov was $418/month, but the plan does not offer vision nor dental benefits, which would likely bump up premiums by another $80 or so, and would then match the GTFF healthcare plan price);
+- We found that the health insurance paid by the university for the most typical graduate employee (i.e., single individual in their late 20s/early 30s) is comparable with plans offered on the open market (we found that the median low/zero-deductible plan for a single individual in their late 20s/early 30s living in Eugene offered through on Healthcare.gov was around $400/month, but these plans do not offer vision nor dental benefits, which would likely bump up premiums by another $100-$150 or so, and would then match the GTFF healthcare plan price);
+- However, we recognize that brokering health insurance plans in bulk is different.
+While we think that calling our GTFF negotiated healthcare "overpriced" by $4,600 is too steep, we are willing to concede that the university offers an additional ~$2,000 worth of compensation, in terms of healthcare benefits, above peers.
-- The health insurance premiums for graduate employees paid by the university are historically among the lowest of all employee groups on a per-employee basis;
+- We further note that the health insurance premiums for graduate employees paid by the university are historically among the lowest of all employee groups on a per-employee basis;

 And, of course, we pay embarrassingly low salaries compared to industry.